Los Angeles Unified School District: 2015 bombing hoax

 Los Angeles Mayor Eric Garcetti stated that because he does not control the schools, that Superintendent Ramon Cortines, not he, made the decision.
 People in charge concurred that their response could have been better organized.
 Cortines stated that he should have been contacted much less than 7 hours after receiving the threat.
 Though the school board president contacted police, Cortines was not contacted until they were unable to rule out a real attack, giving him minutes before school bus drivers left to make the important decision.

 Former Los Angeles Police Chief and current New York Police Commissioner William Bratton referred to the closure as a significant overreaction.
 "We can not allow ourselves to raise levels of fear."
 He also suggested the incident could have been inspired by the TV series Homeland.

+Hand sanitizer mismanaged funds

+Due to the pandemic, many household necessities such as toilet paper and hand sanitizer were hard to get a hold of and had their prices skyrocket as supermarkets and business engaged in price gouging.
+Many parents helped LAUSD teachers by purchasing their own supplies including hand sanitizers, tissues, wet wipes, soap etc. LAUSD spent $3.2 million of taxpayer money to supply classrooms with hand sanitizer. $1.4 million worth of hand sanitizer went unused/expired and required an additional $1.4 million to be properly dumped.
+Taxpayers were upset that the district had essentially mismanaged funds leading to a cost of $2.8 million being wasted on hand sanitizer that was not used and needed to be dumped.

 COVID-19 pandemic

 After the outbreak of COVID-19 in California in 2020, LAUSD closed its schools in order to combat the spread within the district, which was extended to May 1 as the virus grew worse.
+In August 2021, the District enacted a mandatory COVID-19 vaccination policy for staff, vendors, contractors, volunteers and affiliated charter schools.
+A similar policy was initially announced for students, enforcement of which was delayed until July 2023 prior to being dropped.
 In January 2022, the District announced that students would be returning to campus, requiring all students to have masks and be tested for COVID every week.
 On February 22, 2022, the Board announced that the LAUSD would drop the outdoor mask requirement after Los Angeles County relaxed masking rules earlier that week, but still keeping the indoor mask requirements.
 After Los Angeles County further relaxed masking rules in March, the District announced that they would not drop the indoor mask requirement, later reversing course later that month.
+A lawsuit challenging the District's COVID-19 vaccine mandate was brought in January 2023, and the policy was dropped in September 2023.